 Counselors through Counseling and Psychological Services (CAPS) are available and may be consulted on an emergency basis.
 CAPS services are free for fee-paying students.
-Information regarding CAPS can be found here: https://shc.siu.edu/counseling/crisis-services/.
-SIUC also has an employee assistance program.
-You may contact Human Resources for information regarding that program or review the following information: https://shc.siu.edu/counseling/crisis-services/.
+Information regarding CAPS can be found here:

 Employees who are confidential and who receive reports within the scope of their confidential roles will timely submit anonymous statistical information for Clery Act purposes unless they believe it would be harmful to their client/patient.